 Here, the Fastpack III fell a bit short.
 We spent some time hiking on the muddy hillsides of coastal Northern California and were slipping and sliding all over the place in these boots.
 Though they feature Vibram MegaGrip soles, the tread pattern is not aggressive and did not provide much traction in muddy terrain.

-On rock, the Vibram soles provide some traction and are comparable to other boots with Vibram MegaGrip soles, like the Ahnu Montara III.
-However, for muddy terrain, the Oboz models have very aggressive lug patterns and will outperform the Fastpack.
+On rock, the Vibram soles provide some traction and are comparable to other boots with Vibram MegaGrip soles.
+However, for muddy terrain, boots with more aggressive lug patterns will outperform the Fastpack.

 Though they look like they are constructed of sweater material, the Fastpack IIIs actually have a waterproof Gore-tex membrane.
 The woven upper combined with this waterproof membrane makes the Fastpack an incredibly breathable boot, while still providing a waterproof barrier.
 We tested these boots by standing in flowing water for a few minutes and found that a small amount of water leaked in from the tongue after about a minute in ankle-deep water.

 These boots are lightweight - they are made entirely of woven fabric and foam.
 This construction makes for a great feel, but it also means that the Fastpack III is not designed for heavy loads, nor for longevity.
 If treated with care, the Fastpacks will live a long life, but they are not necessarily designed for the abuses of an expedition or a thru-hike.
 The woven upper will not hold up to abrasions caused from scrambling or talus hiking, unlike a leather upper as seen on the La Sportiva Nucleo, or the burly, coated upper of the Salewa Alpenrose.
 Both of these models are designed for more rugged terrain, and thus receive higher scores in terms of durability than the Fastpack.